SuaMusica/stac/website/docs/widgets/radio_group.md

 # RadioGroup

-Mirai radioGroup allows you to build the Flutter Radio widgets using JSON.
+Stac radioGroup allows you to build the Flutter Radio widgets using JSON.
 To know more about the Radio widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/material/Radio-class.html).

 ## RadioGroup Properties